Thematic review of approaches to design group learning activities in higher education: The development of a comprehensive framework

 2. ‘Parts of a course can already exist for some years, and teachers may want to adjust an existing GLA design for the new academic year.
-In this case, the components of the GLAID framework can be used to evaluate the design per component, taking into account former experiences of the teacher(s) with this GLA and student evaluations of the GLA. …….’
+In this case, the GLAID framework components can evaluate the design per component, taking into account former teacher(s) former experiences with this GLA and student evaluations of the GLA. …….’

-3. ‘One major aspect to take into account in the design of GLAs is the collaborative premise: the reason why students need to work on a particular assignment collaboratively.
+3. ‘One major aspect to take into account in the design of GLAs is the collaborative premise: the reason students need to work on a particular assignment collaboratively.
 If the assignment can be performed equally successful by individual students, this may lead to a resistance to the group work.
-Teachers should justify why student interdependence is an important part of the learning process and how the collaboration is related to the attainment of the learning goals (Dennen, & Hoadley, 2013). …….’
+Teachers should justify why student interdependence is an important part of the learning process and how collaboration is related to attaining the learning goals (Dennen, & Hoadley, 2013). …….’

 ‘The GLAID framework aims to guide teachers in higher education in designing, implementing, and evaluating GLAs in their courses’.